 If you click on the "Spec" tab in an output table, you will see the data types of the columns in the data table, as well as the domain of the values in the columns, as shown in Figure 23.
 For numerical values you will see the range of the values in the data.
 For string values, you will see the different values appearing in the data.

 The reader nodes in KNIME Analytics platform assign a data type to each column based on their interpretation of the content.
 If the correct data type of a column is not recognized by the reader node, you can convert the data type afterwards.
 The nodes to convert data types are for example String to Number, Number to String, Double to Int, String to Date&Time, String to JSON, and String to URI.

 Many of the special data types are recognized as

 String columns to their correct data types, you can use the

 Column Type Auto Cast node.

 If you use the File Reader node to read a file, you can convert the column types directly in the configuration dialog.
-You do this by double clicking a column header in the preview and changing the column type in the dialog that opens, as shown in Change column type in File Reader node.
+You do this by double clicking a column header in the preview and changing the column type in the dialog that opens, as shown in Figure 24.

-You can sort rows in the table view output by values in one column by clicking the column header and selecting "Sort Descending" or "Sort Ascending" as shown in Sorting Data in Table View.
+You can sort rows in the table view output by values in one column by clicking the column header and selecting "Sort Descending" or "Sort Ascending" as shown in Figure 25.
 Note that this sorting only affects the current output view, and has no effect on the node output.

 To sort rows in an output table permanently, you can use the Sorter node.
 With the Column Resorter node you can reorder columns.

 In a table view output, you can change how numeric values are displayed in a data table.
 For example, it is possible to display numeric values as percentages, or with full precision.
 You can even replace digits by a color scale or bars.
-To see these and other rendering options for a column, right click the column header, and select "Available Renderers" as shown in Rendering Data in Table View.
+To see these and other rendering options for a column, right click the column header, and select "Available Renderers" as shown in Figure 26.
 Note that these changes are temporary, and have no effect on the node output.